Skip to contents

 Usage

-prediction_layer = NULL,
+sample_biased_data(n_occ, prediction, prediction_layer = NULL,

-sampling_mask = NULL,
+sampling_mask = NULL, seed = 1, verbose = TRUE,

-strict = NULL
+strict = NULL)

 Arguments